OUR TEAM

 Luis Castro

-PHILANTHROPIC INVESTMENTS & STRATEGIC PARTNERSHIPS LEAD
+BOARD MEMBER, DEVELOPMENT & STRATEGIC PARTNERSHIPS LEAD

 Luis Castro is an accomplished strategist and creative producer with two decades of experience developing and executing strategies to create a more diverse and inclusive entertainment industry.
 As a producer, Luis works with diverse storytellers to develop TV, film and multiplatform projects that change the cultural narrative.
 Through his consulting practice, Luis works with institutions large and small – from global media companies to groundbreaking nonprofit organizations and innovative funders – to design and implement integrated and impactful inclusion strategies, organizations, and creative talent development initiatives.
 Luis specializes in integrating equity into overall strategy, program design, implementation, and operations.